-Duane, our office manager, was very creative when asked to build stands for the class.
 This stand is made from Tinker Toys which made a very sturdy stand and yet was easily disassembled for the trip home.
-This is Megan’s project on the Tinker Toy stand.
-Megan works in the office, so you may have talked to her if you have called in.
+This is a project on the Tinker Toy stand.
 Use your ingenuity to find something that works for you.

 Here’s what the project calls for:

 - DMC #5 Pearl Cotton, 1 dominant color (27 yds), 2 complementary colors (14 yds each)